broadinstitute/PipelinesSupport/ArraysAmbiguousSNPMiscallingMar2019/allele_flip/README.md

 ## Flipping Affected SNPs
 The python script `allele_flip.py` can take the PLINK .bim file and interval list file as inputs to flip the alleles of affected SNPs (i.e. swaps A↔T and C↔G alleles, but does not flip strand).
-If not log filename is specified, a default `allele_flip.log` file will be generated.`
+In the absence of a specified log file, the log will be output to stdout.

 **Invocations:**